Last updated 30 November 2022

 The Bankruptcy Act 1966 (Cth) (Bankruptcy Act) is administered by the Australian Financial Security Authority (AFSA), an executive agency in the Commonwealth Attorney-General’s portfolio.
-The AFSA is responsible for:
+The AFSA is responsible for the:

-- the administration of personal bankruptcy law and practice
+- administration of personal bankruptcy law and practice

-The Official Trustee, the Official Receiver and the Inspector-General are each established under the Bankruptcy Act and supported by AFSA staff and resources.
+The Official Trustee in Bankruptcy, the Official Receiver and the Inspector-General are each established under the Bankruptcy Act and supported by AFSA staff and resources.